juntylpro1/secure-enterprise/catalog-manifest.md

 :   The kind of product that you are onboarding.
 Valid values are software, module, or solution.
 A solution is otherwise known as a deployable architecture.

 `tags`
 :   An array of predefined values that can help users to filter the catalog to identify and learn more about your product.
+To view the available options, run the following command: `ibmcloud catalog filter options --all`.

 `keywords`
 :   An array of specific words or phrases that a user might try to search for.